-Freddie Mac also purchases Home Mortgages as to which an individual third party makes contributions to the down payment on the purchase of the property by the borrower-occupant and shares in the equity in the property.
-The third party also may contribute to the borrower-occupant's monthly payments.
-Any agreement for sharing of equity cannot require sale of the property or buyout of the third party's interest prior to seven years following the date of mortgage origination.
+Freddie Mac also purchases Home Mortgages as to which an individual third party makes contributions to the down payment on the purchase of the property by the home purchaser-occupant and shares in the equity in the property.
+The third party also may contribute to the purchaser-occupant's monthly payments.
+Any agreement for sharing of equity cannot require sale of the property or buyout of the third party's interest prior to seven years following mortgage origination.